richard-scryber/PaperworkDayDocs/docs/index.md

 ## Want more?

-We offer a subscription service that offers the following features.
+We also offer a subscription service that offers the following features.

 - Document retrieval in your own code to do with the document anything you need.
 - Custom css on the frame UI so it can be branded as your own site.